Julian/lean-across-the-board/docs/api.rst

     Pieces do not become superimposed after a move.

-.. theorem:: perform_move
+.. definition:: perform_move

     A valid ``move`` on a ``board`` retains a valid board state.

-.. theorem:: piece
+.. definition:: piece

     The piece that is being moved.